zprpic/react-posts/README.md

 ### 17 Refactor components/pages into HOC

-### 18 Handle errors for messed up links in code (NOT in browsers) e.g. "/posts" to /postatgaggag/ - NOT DONE
+### 18 Handle errors for messed up links in code (NOT in browsers) e.g. "/posts" to /postatgaggag/

 ### 19 Refactor customhooks from 4 to 2 customHooks + services for useFetch hooks